Reki43/DigitalOcean-Tutorial/README.md

  doctl compute ssh-key import "your-key-name" --public-key-file ~/.ssh/<key-name>.pub
 ```

+> [!NOTE]
-**Note:** Replace `your-key-name` with any name you want the key to be named as
+> Replace `your-key-name` with any name you want the key to be named as

 2. Change `~/.ssh/<key-name>` to where your public key is saved

+> [!NOTE]
-**Note:** This reads the content of your public key and passes it to the command.
+> This reads the content of your public key and passes it to the command.
 Therefore, creating a new SSH key on your DigitalOcean account.

 3. Verify key is added by typing the following command:
 ```
 doctl compute ssh-key list
 ```
 ![Authorize doctl](./Pictures/Adding%20ssh%20to%20digitalocean%20using%20doctl.jpg)
+>[!NOTE]
-**Note:** If you see your named key, you have succesfully added your public key to DigitalOcean using `doctl`
+> If you see your named key, you have succesfully added your public key to DigitalOcean using `doctl`

 ## Configuring the Cloud-init File
 Cloud-init helps set up a Droplet automatically by using a YAML file.
 This file tells the server what name to use, what software to install, and what tasks to run, making setup faster and easier without needing to do everything manually.